-The AUG A3 M1 Rifle has softer recoil despite the bullpup orientation due to the ring mechanism being contained in the rear of the stock.
+The AUG A3 M1 Rifle has softer recoil despite the bullpup orientation and full length barrel due to the ring mechanism being contained in the rear of the stock.
 It’s a beautifully modern rifle that lets you customize it to fit your preferences.

 With its versatility and remarkable precision, the Steyr AUG is easily one of the best bullpup rifles you can find, adopted by law enforcement and military operators alike.

 …with some caveats.

-As with most bullpup rifles, the trigger is connected to a transfer bar, then to the hammer/sear, which can make for a spongy feel and heavier than traditional rifles.
+As with any bullpup rifle, the trigger is connected to a transfer bar, then to the hammer/sear, which can make for a spongy feel and heavier than a conventional rifle.

-Also, while the AUG’s birdcage flash-hider does a great job of eliminating muzzle flash (which is good considering how close the muzzle is to your face) the barrel’s threaded with a proprietary metric thread pitch, which means if you want to put a can on the AUG you’ll need to shell out for an adapter or order a 1/2-28 threaded from Steyr.
+Also, while the AUG’s unique flash-hider does a great job of eliminating muzzle flash (which is good considering how close the muzzle is to your face) the threaded barrel uses a proprietary metric thread pitch, technically M13x1 LH, which means if you want to put a can on the AUG you’ll need to shell out for an adapter or order a 1/2-28 threaded from Steyr.

-The rifle has ejection ports on both sides of the action, and while reconfiguring this for left or right-handed use requires partial disassembly, it’s a fantastic feature.
+The Tavor x95 has ejection ports on both sides of the action, and while reconfiguring this for left or right-handed use requires partial disassembly, it’s a fantastic feature.

 Well known for their bullpup shotgun, the Kel-Tec KSG, their RFB bullpup rifle, or “Rifle, Forward-ejection, Bullpup” uses a novel approach to handling hot brass.
-To prevent spent cartridges from being ejected into the face of left-handed shooters, the RFB has a patented forward-ejection system that uses an over-barrel tube ejects spent cases forward, over the rifle‘s handguard and away from the user.
+To prevent spent cartridges from being ejected into the face of left-handed shooters, the RFB has a patented forward-ejection system that uses an over-barrel tube that ejects spent cases forward, over the rifle‘s handguard, and away from the user.
 This is different from their RDB bullpup, or “rifle downward ejecting bullpup” which drop spent casing directly down.

 The empty cases will sit in the chute until the barrel is tilted downwards, they’re pushed out by subsequent cases, or the charging handle is activated.
 The cases drop to the left of the barrel when they leave the chute.

-In addition to the usability of the forward-ejecting system, the RFB is lightweight at only 6.9 lbs making it one of the lightest ambidextrous bullpup rifles on the market.
+In addition to the usability of the forward-ejecting system, the RFB is lightweight at only 6.9 lbs making it one of the lightest ambidextrous bullpup guns on the market.